 If you’re a seller, you don’t need an appraisal for lending purposes.
 However, if you want to know how much your home is worth before putting it on the market, you can order your own report.

-When choosing an appraiser, you can start with the online directories and search tools offered by the U.S. Department of Housing and Urban Development, or the licensing authorities in your state.
+When choosing an appraiser, you can start with the directories offered by the Department of Housing and Urban Development or the licensing authorities in your state.

-How you prepare for a home appraisal depends on which side of the transaction you are on.
+How you prepare for a home appraisal depends on which side of the transaction you’re on.

-When you’re purchasing a home, your lender will choose the appraiser and order the inspection.
-Your primary duty is to pay the appraisal fee, which will be processed through your lender.
+When you’re purchasing a home, your primary duty is to pay the appraisal fee, which will be processed through your lender.

 With that said, you can insist that the lender choose a qualified and independent appraiser.
 This could mean asking your lender if the appraiser is affiliated with the bank, and about their qualifications and experience.
 You also may be allowed to be present while the appraiser is inspecting the property.

-Preparing for the appraisal may involve making repairs or updates around the home.
+Preparing for the appraisal may involve making improvements or repairs around the home.
 The appearance of the property and its upkeep will greatly influence the results of an appraisal.

-There are a few important physical features that an appraiser will look for and consider in their report.
+There are important physical features that an appraiser will look for and consider in their report.
 This involves inspecting, measuring, and photographing the interior and exterior of the property.
-According to Domenick Neglia, a strategic real estate advisor at Neglia Appraisals in New York, this process is very personalized.
+According to Domenick Neglia, a strategic real estate advisor at Neglia Appraisals in Staten Island, New York, this process is very personalized.